Back

 Yakuza

 Yakuza is the name given to organized criminal gangs in Japan.
 They are a collection of separate gangs or clans comparable to the American mafia and using similar operations to prove their power.
 Yakuza members are considered to be criminals whose violence and existence has affected many aspects of Japanese life from illegal gambling and prostitution rackets to high-level political and financial organizations.
-They number over 102,000 members internationally.
+They numbered about 20,400 members in 2023.

 There is no one defining characteristic of a Yakuza member.
 They are all from different backgrounds and origins, and some claim to trace their personal lineage to the Ronin, samurai warriors who found themselves on their own, following a period of political upheaval in seventeenth-century Japan.
 The yakuza liken themselves to "do-gooders" such as Robin Hood who defended villages in England and elsewhere from roving thieves and bandits.
 They pride themselves on their strict codes of conduct and their organized nature.
 Yakuza activities are constantly covered in the Japanese media.